Wet weather on its way for Hawke's Bay after sunny weekend

 "There is heavy rainfall [forecast] basically from Wednesday through to Friday."

-He said there was a low pressure system which was driving in warm, moist air for much of the North Island.
+He said there was a low-pressure system that was driving in warm, moist air for much of the North Island.

 MetService has forecast a high chance for over 10mm of rain to fall on Wednesday and Thursday.